insert-coin/CloudyGamePlugin/README.md

 ## Description

-Plugin to interface between CloudyPanel and Engine
+Plugin to interface between CloudyPanel and Engine. *NEW* CloudyPanel interface and streaming functions have been separated into different plugins.

 ## Setup

 In your game folder, create a folder named 'Plugins' if it doesn't exist.
 Put CloudyPanelPlugin in your Plugins folder.
 Build and run your game.
 The plugin should show up in Menu > Edit > Plugins.
-To run split screen correctly, you need to modify Unreal Engine.
-Go to GameViewportClient.cpp and edit the function UGameViewportClient::LayoutPlayers().
-Change SplitType to 4 player.
-Edit the code as follows:

-	Comment out this line: const ESplitScreenType::Type SplitType = GetCurrentSplitscreenConfiguration();
-	Add this line: const ESplitScreenType::Type SplitType = ESplitScreenType::FourPlayer;

-Set the IP in the function CCloudyPanelPluginModule::SetUpPlayer before streaming.

 ## Usage
-Split screen is now working.
-To join game, you can test using OtherFiles/sendTCP.py.
-Run the file and input 00000001 to add Player 1.
-More details in the file.
-Plugin streams to HTTP, so use VLC to catch the frames.
-The ports are:

-ControllerId 1: <your HTTP IP>:30000,

-ControllerId 2: <your HTTP IP>:30001

-ControllerId 3: <your HTTP IP>:30002

-ControllerId 4: <your HTTP IP>:30003

-Note, all files from ffmpeg (output video, sdp file, log file out.txt etc) are probably generated in your Unreal Engine\Engine\Binaries\Win64 folder.
+This plugin currently supports join game and quit game.
+To test, send the following codes via TCP to 127.0.0.1:55556 :

+00000001 - join game with controller id 1
+00000002 - join game with controller id 2
+00010001 - quit game with controller id 1
+00010002 - quit game with controller id 2

+and so on.

+OtherFiles/sendTCP.py has been included to assist testing.